 Not everyone needs a FAQ page

-Eric Carle is the best-selling author of dozens and dozens of children’s books, most notably The Very Hungry Caterpillar and The Very Busy Spider.
+Eric Carle wrote dozens of children’s books, most notably The Very Hungry Caterpillar and The Very Busy Spider.

-If you’ve seen any of his sparsely-written books, you really only have one question:
+If you’ve browsed any, you really only have one question:

 Eric Carle prepares his own colored tissue papers.
 Different textures are achieved by using various brushes to splash, spatter and finger paint acrylic paints onto thin tissue papers.